jcapels/jupyterhub_metabolic_modelling/README.md

 - etfl and cplex folders should be pasted here in the root folder (the one with this project)

 # Docker image for the cplex_mewpy environment

 You can find the Dockerfile for this image in the s2m2-environment folder

+The ETFL repository should be downloaded from https://github.com/EPFL-LCSB/etfl.git .
+CPLEX should be downloaded and added to the this project directly.
+Not to any other folder.
+It is mandatory that the cplex folder should be called "cplex".

 # RUN